DeadAlready/node-easy-config/README.md

 ## Default usage

-### File structure

-    /config/config.json
-    /config/config.dev.json
-    /config/config.pro.json
-    /index.js

-Now simply require the module and thats it
+Simply require the module and thats it

     var config = require('easy-config');

+It will try to read files from config subfolder and failing that the root folder.
+Starting with an empty object extend the configuration object by adding or overwriting the values obtained in the following order

+1. config.json
+2. config.dev.json (this is because default environment is development)
+3. command line input

+### Command line

+Input is expected in the --{name}={value} format.

+You can also set nested properties by using dots to specify the nesting like so:

+    $ node test.js --log.level.is==true

 ## Options

 The following options are available:

-root: *The root directory will default to process.cwd()
++ root: *The root directory will default to process.cwd()
-folder: *The configuration folder will default to 'config'
++ folder: *The configuration folder will default to 'config'
-production: *The production configuration file name will default to 'config.pro.json'
++ production: *The production configuration file name will default to 'config.pro.json'
-development: *The development configuration file name will default to 'config.dev.json'
++ development: *The development configuration file name will default to 'config.dev.json'
-main: *The main configuration file name - this will always be loaded will default to 'config.json'
++ main: *The main configuration file name - this will always be loaded will default to 'config.json'
-commandLine: *Whether to load configurations from the command line will default to true
++ commandLine: *Whether to load configurations from the command line will default to true
-env: *Environment for which to load configuration will default to 'development'
++ env: *Environment for which to load configuration will default to 'development'

-To use easy-config with different settings, including it with an options object
+There are two ways of specifying the options:

+### loadConfig

+You can modify the loading options by using the method loadConfig(options) that is on the configuration object.

-    var config = require('easy-config')(options);
+    var config = require('easy-config').loadConfig(options);

+### Command line

-or overwrite the options from the command line
+You can specify them from the loading options from the command line in the following format -{name}={value}.

+Take note that the format differs between loading configuration options and configuration extending by one '-' sign.

+Options specified on command line will take precedent over options specified in code.

-    $ node index.js -folder=configuration -main=conf.json
+    $ node test.js -env=production

 ## Examples